Skip to main content

 Under federal law, immigrants without documentation can’t get most public benefits.
 But, they can use emergency services, health care, and other programs “necessary to protect life and safety.”

-In Prince William County, immigrants without documentation can't access community services.
+In Prince William County, immigrants without documentation also can’t access community services.

 Education Checks

-Virginia offers access to in-state tuition for students without proper documentation.
+Virginia offers in-state tuition to students without proper documentation.
 The Virginia state legislature passed Senate Bill 1387 to make this possible.
 The bill took effect in July 2020 and allowed undocumented students in Virginia access to in-state tuition rates.
 The student must meet specific criteria:

 • Attended high school in the country for at least two years